Here are answers to some of our many regular

 Q3.
 When is the best time to do the revalidation

-biannual instructor flight NPPL and JAR PPL?
+biannual instructor flight NPPL and EASA PPL?

 You lose nothing by doing this at any time in the second year, and

 meeting the requirements in any order.
 If you wait, you will find

 something works against you and you miss getting it done.
 When you